 Just like all Delta Sky Clubs, there are a few ways to get into the San Francisco Delta Sky Club.

 The easiest way is with the Platinum Card from American Express – not the co-branded Delta version.
 This card opens more lounge doors than any premium credit card on the market.
-So long as you’re flying Delta that day, you can just show your Platinum card, boarding pass, and get in.
-You can bring up to two guests in for $39 each.
+So long as you're flying Delta that day, you can just show your Platinum card, boarding pass, and get in.
+You can bring up to two guests, but it will cost you: After a February 2023 hike, guests now cost $50 apiece.

 Add in the other perks like $200 in annual credits for airline fees and Uber rides, a $100 application credit for Global Entry or TSA PreCheck, and the ability to transfer points to your SkyMiles account, it's one of the best cards for frequent Delta flyers.